-In time we hope to launch further groups helping people find work, supporting people with life skills and helping breaking free from addiction through the CAP partnership.
+In time we hope to launch further groups helping people find work, supporting people with life skills, employment and helping breaking free from addiction through the CAP partnership.

 If you're interested in CAP then money advice expert Martin Lewis helps give a sense of it in the video below:

 How can I get involved in helping others?